Nikhil-Mukund/RIFF/README.md

             - Click & install using the mlappinstall file

+- To Launch App

+            - Launch from the Apps toolbar
+            - Or type RIFF from the command line

 - Features

       - Uses the chosen optimizer to find the best parameters (see below) that maximizes the goodness of fit.